 A roadmap milestone is a call out of a high-level date that the product team must keep in mind as they progress with the product.
 It could be signaling a major deadline or upcoming event that the team must be aware of.
 Different teams can have different roadmap milestones depending on the project, business nature, and similar other elements.
 Examples of roadmap milestones can be a tradeshow event, conference, quarterly meeting, product/feature release, etc.

 A roadmap milestone is a call out of a high-level date that the product team must keep in mind as they progress with the product.
 It could be signaling a major deadline or upcoming event that the team must be aware of.
-Roadmap milestones can be termed as important stepping stones towards the success of the product/project.
+It can be termed as an important stepping stone towards the success of the product/project.

 Examples of Roadmap Milestones